gurayasu/thiha-shop-transaction/README.md

    npm start
    ```

-Visit `http://localhost:3000` for the purchase page and `http://localhost:3000/admin.html` for the sales dashboard.
+Visit `http://localhost:3000` for the purchase page, `http://localhost:3000/admin.html` for the sales dashboard, and `http://localhost:3000/charge.html` to charge user balances.